BlueOnBLack/Unmanaged.PS1.Library/README.md

 ## Quick start
 > These are non-actionable installation hints.
 See the module manifest in `./src` for real install steps.
+>
+> # PowerShell Low-Level Utilities

+A collection of PowerShell helper functions for working with Windows low-level APIs, pointers, memory, COM interfaces, tokens, syscalls and more.

+## Big label -> Function List

+<#
+View Error Message Info, using system32 Build In DLL For varios types Win32, Ntstatus, hResult, Activation, etc
+#>
+Function Parse-ErrorMessage

+<#
+Get Error facility info for specific error Message
+#>
+Function Parse-ErrorFacility

+<#
+Join multiple flags, with ease
+#>
+Function Bor

+<#
+Extract Flags From `Flag` value
+#>
+Function Get-EnumFlags

+<#
+Dump memory for view it later, with hex editior
+#>
+Function Dump-MemoryAddress

+<#
+Initilize & Free, new pointer,
+Using Byte[] or Size,
+And Also Set First Value For Offset 0x0
+Or make Ref Type [Allocate Handle Size, And Copy Value Of IntPtr] Instead ByRef, who sometimes fail. !
+#>
+Function New-IntPtr

+<#
+Check if pointer is a valid pointer,
+Return True Or False
+#>
+Function IsValid-IntPtr

+<#
+Free pointer from diffrent type's:
+"HGlobal", "Handle", "NtHandle",
+"ServiceHandle", "Heap", "STRING",
+"UNICODE_STRING", "BSTR", "VARIANT",
+"Local", "Auto", "Desktop", "WindowStation", "License", "LSA"
+#>
+Function Free-IntPtr

+<#
+Register NTDLL! or Any Win32!
+Api, with ease, Using Reflection
+#>
+Function Register-NativeMethods

+<#
+Convert Number to Word
+will get diffrent result each time's
+#>
+Function Get-Base26Name

+<#
+Get Function ASM Byte's Code
+using Local file [system32] folder in case of security software hook
+#>
+Function Get-SysCallData

+<#
+Call a specifc Function of IID of CLSID using delegete & Low level call's
+Also, can do it manual, Using
+Initialize-ComObject, Receive-ComObject, .. etc
+#>
+Function Use-ComInterface

+<#
+Helper to Create Full Interface, using Reflection and call, the function later.
+Alternative way for Use-ComInterface
+#>
+Function New-ComInterface
+Function Invoke-ComInterface

+<#
+Helper to Create Full Structure, using Reflection
+Also with GetSize And Casting Support
+[Type]::GetSize(), [Type]$handle
+#>
+Function New-Struct

+<#
+Helper to Call any Win32 / Low level Api call, Including syscall with ease
+Minimal code,Parameters, Dll Name, Function Name
+Using delegete, And ASM, And Protect/Allocate Both way's supported
+#>
+Function Invoke-UnmanagedMethod

+<#
+Helper to Create Managed UNICODE_STRING / STRING Struct for x64 x68, and read the info, or free it later or Create With specifc parameters [length, max, etc]
+#>
+Function Init-NativeString
+Function Parse-NativeString
+Function Free-NativeString

+<#
+Helper to Create Managed VARIANT Struct for x64 x68, and read the info, or free it later
+#>
+Function New-Variant
+Function Parse-Variant
+Function Free-Variant

+<#
+Helper to Managed GUID, From / TO:
+GUID <> IntPtr <> Byte's
+#>
+Function Guid-Handler

+<#
+Helper to Managed Privileges,
+For specifc hToken, [Process]
+Can Query Privileges, Adjust Privileges
+Or Adjust All Privileges, and Also give Account A specifc Privileges, like SeAssignPrimaryTokenPrivilege which normal user / Admin doesn't have
+#>
+Function Adjust-TokenPrivileges

+<#
+Check Current Process Token,
+if Belong to Administrators Group or is a System User or is it an elavated Process, using Sid, who is Build manully
+#>
+Function Check-AccountType

+<#
+NtCurrentTeb implantation in PS'1 code using 5 diffrent Way's, By ref, return, etc etc. and using 3 Types  option low level API [Proctect, Allocate, AllocateEx] And lot of ASM , And extra suppprt for specifc Special Location's:
+NtCurrentTeb, NtCurrentTeb->ClientID,Peb,Ldr,ProcessHeap,Parameters
+#>
+Function NtCurrentTeb

+<#
+Low level Api, for loading DLL,
+As Data, Or `Not` Data,
+Also, implantate Get-DllHandle Function who is high level, and return pointer for loaded DLL only
+#>
+Function Ldr-LoadDll
+Function Get-DllHandle

+<#
+Read Loader api module, using low level way
+Read Process TEB-> LDR, And parse them in 3 way's "Load", "Memory", "Init"
+#>
+Function Get-LoadedModules

+<#
+Query Process using Low level Api call's
+And get basic info, PebBaseAddress, UniqueProcessId, InheritedFromUniqueProcessId, ImageFileName
+#>
+Function Query-Process

+<#
+Get Token Of user, who is logged in OR Not
+Using 2 Api, LogonUserExExW, LsaLogonUser with option to modify parametes like LogonType, TokenType LogonType->0x03, TokenType ->0x02 for example
+#>
+Function Obtain-UserToken

+<#
+Get Token From Service/Process/Process who is also Service With -Impersonat option in case of Duplicate Token
+#>
+Function Get-ProcessHelper
+Function Get-ProcessHandle

+<#
+Process a Token of diffrent user, to allow it to Run interactive window on Current User Desktop Using new Desktop\Vista or Current
+#>
+Function Process-UserToken

+<#
+Create Basic Process or advanced Process,
+Using User Token, Process Token, using High level & low level APi Also Support Duplicate / As Parent Method's [RunAsTi] Send-CsrClientCall, is a low level helper, to allow run Notepad for example on current desktop, otherwise, some Process will fail
+#>
+Function Invoke-Process
+Function Invoke-ProcessAsUser
+Function Invoke-NativeProcess
+Function Send-CsrClientCall

 ## Code samples
 Below are quick, high‑level samples showing the module's call patterns.
 These examples are non‑destructive and intended for documentation/demo use only.